stevenaeola/linalg_lectures/9_dimension/PITCHME.md

 ## Reminder: rank

-- The number of linearly independent columns (rows) of a matrix
+- The number of linearly independent columns of a matrix
 - Equals the number of linearly independent columns rows of a matrix
 - Equals the dimension of the image space
 - Can be found by Gaussian elimination